Today my oldest school-age daughter returned to school, and that means summer is officially over.

-A few weeks ago, Instacart announced its arrival in Gainesville, Florida, where my beloved alma mater, the University of Florida, is located.
+A few weeks ago, Instacart arrived in Gainesville, Florida, where my beloved alma mater, the University of Florida, is located.
 It made me think how much easier life would have been for me as a car-less undergrad living in the dorms – if only innovative companies like Instacart had been around back then.

 When we weren't driving around in our own cars this summer, we turned to Uber and Lyft for transportation.
 These ride-sharing companies are changing the future of transportation.
-But in the case of one troubled man in St. Petersburg, Florida, on the verge of committing suicide, one Uber driver saved his life.
+But in the case of one troubled man in St. Petersburg, Florida, on the verge of committing suicide, an Uber driver intervened.

 We traveled a lot this summer, particularly out of Reagan National Airport's terminal B where, once you pass security, you'll find Microsoft ads touting their cloud computing technology's ability to help people improve their golf games.
-More recently, as HBO's "Hard Knocks" has aired, you can see how tech and football have converged with the omnipresence of the Microsoft Surface tablet on Tampa Bay Buccaneers Head Coach Dirk Koetter's desk.
+More recently, as HBO's "Hard Knocks" has aired, you can see how tech and football have converged.

-One of those places we flew to for vacation was Florida's beaches, where Philips has developed sea turtle-friendly lighting that helps protect the state's turtles.
+One of those places we flew to for vacation was Florida's beaches, where Philips has developed that helps protect the state's turtles.

 Then of course, no summer rundown would be complete without the technologies that have become so ubiquitous and used so routinely, that we don't think much about it.
 My family and I used our Visa card to pay for our "priceless" summer experiences, and their technological innovation is on the forefront of protecting customer data against hackers and fraudsters.